sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter4.md

 *** =xp4: 20

 *** =instructions4
-Get the imdbe score and count of film reviews for each IMDB rating in the `reviews` table.
+Get the IMDB score and count of film reviews for each IMDB rating in the `reviews` table.
 *** =solution4
 ```{sql}
 SELECT imdb_score, COUNT(*)